arch1p3l/arch1p3l/README.md

 ![](images/island_logo1.png)

-This project has 10 parts:
+This project has 10 elements:

 1. the Turku and Åland archipelago, together comprising ~ 46,500 islands, most of which are rocky islets
 2. the East coast of the Gulf of Bothnia